otwcode/open-doors-code/README.md

 ### Step 01 - Load the original database into MySQL

 This step populates a set of temporary tables which will be used for later processes.

-#### eFiction

-    python 01-Load-eFiction-into-Mysql.py -p <archive name>.yml

-This imports the eFiction database file specified in the `db_input_file` into the `temp_db_database` on your MySQL server using the `db_host`, `db_user` and `db_password` properties.
-The destination database will be destroyed and recreated every time you run the script, so you can safely rerun it as often as needed.

-Dumps from eFiction sometimes include commands to recreate and use the database name from the original archive.
-This script should skip the command to use the original's archive name, but if it doesn't, make sure to edit `temp_db_database` to match the original archive's database name as later steps will fail otherwise.

-Some eFiction versions have comma-delimited ids in the story tag fields instead of the name of the tag.
-You will need to inspect the `fanfiction_stories` table to determine if this is the case before running the eFiction import script.
-The script will ask you if all the tag fields contain ids (rather than text).
-If they do, answer `y`, and it will look up the tag text in the original tag table.

 #### Automated Archive